Terry Duckworth

 Terry Duckworth is a fictional character from the British ITV soap opera Coronation Street, played by Nigel Pivaro.
-He was introduced as the son of popular characters Jack and Vera Duckworth, making his on-screen debut on 1 August 1983.
+He was introduced as the son of popular characters Jack (Bill Tarmey) and Vera Duckworth (Liz Dawn), making his on-screen debut on 1 August 1983.
 Terry has three sons: Paul Clayton, Tommy Duckworth, and Brad Armstrong.
 The character made regular appearances for four years until his departure in June 1987.
 He returned the following year for four months from August to December 1988.
-The character subsequently made recurring appearances in the 1990s and early 2000s.
-After a six year hiatus, he returned for two episodes in January 2008 and made his last appearance to date from April to May 2012.
+Since this, the character subsequently made recurring appearances from the 1990s until his final appearance in May 2012.

 Creation

 Casting and introduction

 Pivaro joined the cast as Terry in 1983.
 The actor originally auditioned for the role of Curly Watts and made it to the final stage of the process.
 Producers chose actor Kevin Kennedy over Pivaro, but Granada Television invited him to audition for the part of Terry, in which he was successful.
 He was introduced alongside Curly and Kevin Webster (Michael Le Vell) and together they formed a new generation of younger characters.
 Executive producer Bill Podmore told Jack Tinker in the book Coronation Street, that he was "extremely pleased" with the way that the "youngsters" had fitted in.
 He added that they created a "nicely balanced young comedy trio" which were bringing back "a bit of the bite" reminiscent of Ena Sharples (Violet Carson), Minnie Caldwell (Margot Bryant) and Martha Longhurst's (Lynne Carol) scenes.